Monthly Housing Allowance (MHA) for the GI Bill

 - MHA is based on the ZIP code of the school campus where the student attends most of their classes.

 - MHA adjustments go into effect at the beginning each academic year (Aug.
 1).
 While BAH increases are effective Jan.
-1, you will not see your MHA increase until your Sept.
+1, they will not be applied to your MHA until your Sept.
 1 payment.

 - Active-duty service members have individual rate protection against BAH decreases.
 MHA rates won’t decrease unless: